 The only solution is to rewrite it from scratch - that may be a popular phrase that you will hear from software developers when they see the codebase of your web application.
 Don’t be surprised, developers usually don’t like working with old, legacy code, but love new, greenfield projects.
 Rewriting from scratch is of course one of the ways to manage technical debt, but it is usually unnecessary and we discourage that approach.
-Although it is reducing technical debt significantly, it freezes the product development for a long time and competition or users won’t wait.
+Although it is reducing technical debt significantly, it freezes product development for a long time and competition or users won’t wait.

 Another approach is to continue the development of new features in the old codebase, but with a focus on refactoring.
 Creating a new module?
 Do it without taking any shortcuts and also improve parts of the application that relate to that module.
 This won’t freeze your development and will let you pay off the technical debt in smaller chunks.

 Working with clients at Accesto, we usually implement a solution that goes slightly further.
 Instead of developing new features in legacy code, we create a new, separate codebase for them.
 All the new features are implemented in that new part, and the old code is step by step migrated to that new part.
-More on that approach, you can read in a blogpost of our CTO on possible scenarios of handling technical debt.
+More on that approach, you can read in a blog post of our CTO on possible scenarios of handling technical debt.
 And we also have an article about converting the PHP Monolith to Microservices Using the Strangler Pattern, check it out if that's interesting to you.